 Enter Major Unnikrishnan (Suresh Gopi), a decorated Army man with pronounced anger issues.
-Varane Avashyamund, essentially, wants to be about a love story that blooms between him and Neena.
+Varane Avashyamund, essentially, desires to be about a love story that blooms between him and Neena.
 However, the film faces an utter lack in moments to pass itself off as a convincing romance.
 The characters have unique backstories but the chemistry is far from palpable.
 We pine for instances that might show Unnikrishnan and Neena subscribing to each other’s miseries and vulnerabilities.
 Instead, the film only believes in blatant matchmaking.
 All we get are rather uncomfortably staged meet-ups by the beach where Neena sobs while making a revelation or two.
-If the film ever intended to be a convincing love story, it ought to have shown us the trajectory.
-The same can be said about Nikita and Bibish’s blooming romance.
-All it takes for the city-bred girl to fall for the man is an Anthikkad-styled sob story.
-The alternate romantic track involving Bibish is another big puzzle in the film because we do know how desirable Dulquer Salmaan is and these clumsily injected side characters do more damage than good.
+If the film ever intended to be a convincing romance, it ought to have shown us the trajectory.
+The same can be said about Nikita and Bibish’s blooming love.
+All it takes for the city-bred girl to fall for the man is a Sathyan Anthikkad-styled sob story.
+The alternate romantic track involving Bibish is another puzzle in the film.
+For sure, we are aware of Dulquer Salmaan’s desirability but these clumsily injected side characters do more damage than good.

 This phenomenon is also exactly what plagues Varane Avashyamund if we look at it in entirety.
-The characters despite their impressive shades never really tie up to the story framework.
-Instead we end up aching individually for each.
+The characters despite their impressive shades never really tie up into the story framework.
+Instead, we end up aching individually for each.
 If Unnikrishnan’s uneventful past is a matter of intrigue, Neena’s fleetingly mentioned colourful youth is another factor that arrests us.
-Dr Sherly (Urvashi) who moves us deeply in her penultimate scene, too, involves big-time despite a notable Achuvinte Amma hangover.
-Much like his father’s character universe in films, Anoop devices a neighbourhood that is unrealistically close-knit, painting a superficial picture of what modern-day urban life is like.
+Dr Sherly (Urvashi) who moves us thoroughly in her penultimate scene, too, involves big-time despite a notable Achuvinte Amma hangover.
+Much like his filmmaker father’s cinema universe, director Anoop devices an unrealistically close-knit neighborhood, painting a superficial picture of what modern-day urban life looks like.